A True Aquatic Adventure

 Meade is set to avoid some of the hazards of the inland routes in the 2011 Everglades Challenge with his new boat, the i550 Hot Canary, which has offshore sailing capabilities.
 Hot Canary is large enough to accommodate Meade and his co-captain, brother Jan Gougeon.
-Sleeping aboard will save them the time, trouble and equipment required of onshore camping.
-(See Hot Canary for details.)
+Sleeping aboard will save them the time, trouble, and equipment required for onshore camping.
+(See Hot Canaryfor details.)

 Hot Canary’s offshore capabilities should help Meade and Jan avoid a few of the hazards of the inland route, such as alligators.
 The name Hot Canary pays homage to a yellow DN iceboat of the same name which Meade raced in the 1960s.

 The Everglades Challenge is organized by WaterTribe, led by of Chief Steve Isaacs.
 The group’s stated purpose is “…to encourage the development of boats, equipment, skills, and human athletic performance for safe and efficient coastal cruising using minimal impact human and wind-powered watercraft based on kayaks, canoes, and small sailboats.”

 Only expert paddlers or sailors should consider undertaking the Everglades Challenge.
 The Everglades Challenge starts in Fort Desoto Park on Mullet Key in Tampa Bay, Florida and runs roughly 300 nautical miles along the coastline to Key Largo.